eyesweyedopen/mws-restaurant-stage-1/README.md

 * Locally:

     - Clone this repository
     - `cd` into the repository
     - run `python -m SimpleHTTPServer <port number>` if you have Python 2 installed
     - run `python3 -m http.server <port number>` if you have Python 3 installed
     - enter `localhost:<port number>` into your favorite browser
     - enjoy!

 * Remotely

+    - enter `https://eyesweyedopen.github.io/mws-restaurant-stage-1/` in your favorite browser
+    - enjoy!